marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/msp430-options.rst

   Specifies the ISA to use.
 Accepted values are :samp:`msp430`, :samp:`msp430x` and :samp:`msp430xv2`.
 This option is deprecated.
-The :option:`-mmcu` = option should be used to select the ISA.
+The :option:`-mmcu=` option should be used to select the ISA.

 .. option:: -msim

   Link to the simulator runtime libraries and linker script.
-Overrides any scripts that would be selected by the :option:`-mmcu` = option.
+Overrides any scripts that would be selected by the :option:`-mmcu=` option.

 .. option:: -mlarge